Half and half: United States

 A half-and-half pizza is one prepared with different toppings on each side of the pizza.

-Wales
+British Isles

 A half and half is commonly understood to be a side dish of half chips and half rice.
+The term is used across the British Isles but most commonly in the north of England and Wales.
 A typical order might be "chicken curry half and half" or "chili con carne half and half".